critesjosh/celo-contracts-workshop/README.md

 - `lesson.js` shows how to deploy and interact with contracts using basic SDKs (contractkit, web3.js and ethers.js)
 - The `./truffle/` directory shows how to deploy contracts using the [Truffle framework](https://www.trufflesuite.com/truffle) for managing contracts.
-- The `./webpage/` directory shows how to connect a webpage to deployed contracts using the [Celo extension wallet](https://chrome.google.com/webstore/detail/celoextensionwallet/kkilomkmpmkbdnfelcpgckmpcaemjcdh).
+- The `./webpage/` directory shows how to connect a webpage to deployed contracts using Metamask.

 ## Get started